Our Last Summer

 "Our Last Summer" is a song by ABBA from the group's seventh studio album, Super Trouper.
 It was written by Benny Andersson and Björn Ulvaeus.

+Ulvaeus found lyrical inspiration for the song in a memory of a romance he had when he was a teenager.
+During a visit to Paris, he met a girl from his home-town who was working as an au pair.
+"We had not been romantically involved in Sweden," he recalled, "but Paris tends to have that effect on people, and so it was with the two of us.
+She certainly took me to see the Quartier Latin, the Champs-Élysées and the Eiffel Tower, but to be honest I don't really remember much of Paris.
+I mostly remember her!"

-Recording for this track began on 4 June 1980 in Polar Music Studios.
+Recording for the track began on 4 June 1980 in Polar Music Studios.
 The song features Anni-Frid Lyngstad on lead vocals and her time in the studio during the recording is captured in a series of photographs taken by Anders Hanser.

-In the background of the bridge to this song, during Lasse Wellander's guitar solo, part of the Chess song, "Anthem" can be heard.
-Andersson and Ulvaeus had been working on the melody for Anthem for a number of years but had never found a place for it in any ABBA project.
-When they finally came to use it in the musical Chess they hoped that no one would notice that part of it had already been used in Our Last Summer.
+In the background of the bridge to this song, during Lasse Wellander's guitar solo, part of the Chess song, "Anthem", can be heard.
+Andersson and Ulvaeus had been working on the melody for "Anthem" for a number of years but had never found a place for it in any ABBA project.
+When they finally came to use it in the musical Chess, they hoped that no one would notice that part of it had already been used in "Our Last Summer".

-Ulvaeus found lyrical inspiration for this song in a memory of a romance he had during a visit to Paris as a teenager.
-The song is used in the ABBA songs-based musical Mamma Mia!.
+The song is featured in the ABBA songs-based musical Mamma Mia!, the 2008 film of the same name, and Thor: Love and Thunder.
 That version was certified Silver by BPI in 2022.